Necctares/Necctares/README.md

 ## Hi, I'm Alan :wave:
-### I'm undergraduate in Computer Engineering at UNICAMP and I'm interested in Data Science, Machine Learning and Image Processing
+### I'm an undergraduate in Computer Engineering at UNICAMP and I'm interested in Data Science, Machine Learning and Image Processing
 #### Currently developing Image-based classification problems

 ##### Other works/studies: